-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key Click on Title 48:I, Public Health - General (Book 1 of 2) Go to page 10 of TOC Document \$5093 - SIL Module - Partially compliant in that it requires access to community services, client choice, proximity to client's family and friends, access to transportation, proximity to health care services and place of employment when selecting setting \$5107 -MIHC.
-This section is silent on access to greater community; however, it is specifically required to be a private residence \$5059, Client Funds and Assets- Partially compliant.
-Does not specifically state that person has right to resources in Client Assets section §5059.
-See Key control personal resources, but does state that provider cannot require that they manage the client's funds
+Specific Requirement Regulation Other Outcome of Review Remediation Timeline -

+Document Required See Key

+receive services in the Click on Title community - similar to Will include

+community, to the same 48, Public those enjoyed by most statement in this

+degree of access as Health - individuals living in Licensing Rule that

+individuals not receiving General community in all stages client has right to

+Medicaid HCBS Click on Title of life control personal

+48:I, Public §5093 - SIL Module - resources in Client

+Health - Partially compliant in Assets section

+General (Book that it requires access to §5059.

+1 of 2) Go to community services,

+page 10 of TOC client choice, proximity

+to client's family and

+friends, access to

+transportation, proximity

+to health care services

+and place of employment

+when selecting setting

+§5107 -MIHC.
+This

+section is silent on access

+to greater community;

+however, it is specifically

+required to be a private

+residence

+§5059, Client Funds and

+Assets- Partially

+compliant.
+Does not

+specifically state that

+person has right to

+control personal

+resources, but does state

+that provider cannot

-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the personcentered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
-LAC Title 48, Part I, Chapter 50, HCBS Providers Licensing Standards - Partially Compliant Louisiana Administrative Code Click on Title 48, Public Health - General Click on Title 48:I, Public Health - General (Book 1 of 2) §5094 A. - Supervised Independent Living Module - Partially compliant - living situation is freely selected by client.
-No mention of documenting setting options in service plan except agreement for shared living. §5094 10b.
-Partially compliant -Each client shall have the right to choose whether or not to share a bedroom and a bed with another client. §5094 D. 2 - Partially compliant -No clients shall be placed together in a living situation against their choice.
-The consent of each client shall be documented in the client's record (for shared living). §5094 G. Partially compliant -Selecting the location must be based Insert overall language to support these setting requirements in each waiver rule or overall HCBS rule.
-Require all residential settings offered to be documented in service plan.
-A
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key require that they manage 200 ==05 the client's funds 2 The setting is selected by LAC Title §5094 A. - Supervised Insert overall A the individual from among 48, Part I, Independent Living language to support setting options including Chapter Module - Partially these setting non-disability specific 50, HCBS compliant - living requirements in settings and an option for a Providers situation is freely each waiver rule or private unit in a residential Licensing selected by client.
+No overall HCBS rule. setting.
+The setting options Standards mention of documenting are identified and - Partially setting options in service Require all documented in the person- Compliant plan except agreement residential settings centered service plan and Louisiana for shared living. offered to be are based on the individual's Administrative §5094 10b.
+Partially documented in needs, preferences, and, for Code compliant -Each client service plan. residential settings, Click on Title shall have the right to resources available for room 48, Public choose whether or not to and board.
+Health - share a bedroom and a General bed with another client.
+Click on Title §5094 D. 2 - Partially 48:I, Public compliant -No clients Health - shall be placed together General (Book in a living situation 1 of 2) against their choice.
+The consent of each client shall be documented in the client's record (for shared living). §5094 G. Partially compliant -Selecting the location must be based on client choice and